husseinaluie/FlowSieve/Tutorial/Spherical_Demo/Helmholtz/ABOUT_TUTORIAL.md

 ### Openmp

 The Helmholtz decomposition routine has minimal OpenMP optimization (the free version of ALGLIB does not support it).
-In general, extra OpenMP threads has pretty low return.
+The other `for` loops (such as computing velocities, setting up the least squares problem, etc) are parellelized with OpenMP, but in general, extra OpenMP threads has pretty low return for the Helmholtz projection scripts.

 ### Notes when compiling